About Kenya Thriving

 In 2009, Ken and Coral Hart visited two organisations located in the south west corner of Kenya.
-One was Nyaboke Children's Centre and the other Otacho Hope Orphanage.
 They were so impacted by what they saw and experienced, that they determined to positively affect the lives of the children and widows they had met.
-Thus began a journey, with small insignificant beginnings which took them on a steep but very priviledged learning curve.
+Thus began a journey, with small insignificant beginnings which took them on a steep but very privileged learning curve.

-Coral particularly was deeply affected when she heard how the girls and widows at Otacho Hope did not have access to sanitary products, or in some cases, underwear.
+Coral particularly was deeply affected when she heard how the girls and widows often do not have access to sanitary products, or in some cases, underwear.
 Their first project was to raise funds for personal hygiene products and the response was overwhelming, both from those who gave and from those who received.

-At the same time they provided a generator and hosing which functions as a simple irrigation system for Otacho Hope.
+At the same time they provided a generator and hosing which functions as a simple irrigation system.
 This enabled water to be pumped up from the river onto the fields to water the maize and vegetables which are vital provisions for the children.

-Soon donations were being received to provide food and a project was established which contributes food for the children at both locations.
+Soon donations were being received to provide food and a project was established which contributes food for over two hundred children.